Stanley Park Seawall: The annual rock scaling work between Ferguson and Prospect Points finished Nov 10. The Stanley Park Seawall is open. However…

 The Stanley Park seawall is a one-way-only separated path for cyclists, from Coal Harbour counter-clockwise to English Bay.
 The path is often raised relative to the pedestrian side, so you have to be careful not to drive off while you’re looking at the sights.

-When we first rode on the Stanley Park seawall we went in the wrong direction and it wasn’t until we returned for another ride that we noticed the faded painted signs.
-Signage can be very poor and not everybody is aware of the one-way rule.
+When we first rode on the Stanley Park seawall we went in the wrong direction and it wasn’t until we returned for another ride that we noticed the faded painted directional signs.
+Signage fades quickly and not everybody is aware of the one-way rule.
 Consequently, it’s a good idea to assume someone is coming around the corner from the wrong direction!

 On weekends you may even see a cricket match, and you’re welcome to stop and watch.
 There are washrooms at the club house, the totem poles, and at the running track.